 - Helped several countries find and engage with their diaspora communities, from Wales and Northern Ireland to Sweden, Norway, South Africa and Ghana.

 - Identified competitors about to disrupt existing market leaders, helping them formulate strategies for digital transformations to protect their market share.
-(Our CIO services then helped their digital transformation.)

 - Directly informed crisis communications policies for provincial governments in New Brunswick and Ontario Canada.